 If nothing else, I expect this switch to be a good deal more reliable than the cheaper switches I’ve been using.
 Dell claims it’s warranted until 2038.
 I expect to have something better by then.
 Twenty years ago, I had a 10-megabit network.

 I don’t really need VLANs or port security, but there’s no harm in setting it up, if only to prove you can.
-VLAN off a handful of ports, stick a computer and an old Linksys WRT54G on that VLAN and figure out how to get that VLAN onto the Internet.
+VLAN off a handful of ports, stick a computer and an old Linksys WRT54G or, better yet, pfSense, on that VLAN and figure out how to get that VLAN onto the Internet.

 In a job interview several years ago, my interviewer asked me about my home network.
 I downplayed it.
 Word got back to me afterward.
 The interviewer called me meek.